Podiatrist near Carlingford

 Dr Angus Chard PhD

-The “Foot and Leg Pain Centre” has been established for 20 years and is about restoring your “Physical Freedom”.
+For two decades, the “Foot and Leg Pain Centre” has been dedicated to helping you regain your “Physical Freedom”.

 Our aim is to provide quick relief followed by long-term symptom resolution.

-Conditions We Commonly Treat
+Common Conditions We Treat

 Your feet support you in many ways!
 Even though healthy feet are usually capable of withstanding the demands we impose on them, be it in sports or everyday movement, there are times when challenges can occur.